bauer0313/University_Projects/Software Engineering & Development/Game_Of_Life/README.md

 In class we discussed how to get from our current state to the next state by adding two matrices together, however we are going to use a different method to go from one generation to the next.
 •	If you look below, the far left is the current "state" of the game, where the two values are: isAlive and neighborCount respectively.
 •	You can traverse the game board and count each cells neighbors storing its neighbor-count within the cell.
 •	Once each cell has its neighbors counted, you can apply the rules (killing 2 and spawning 2 in this example) and also reset the neighbor counts to zero.
-State	Calculate Transition	Apply Transition

 ### Files